rk3026/TouhouFangame/README.md

 - Strategy pattern for the Collision types was cool, though I don't know how well it would work with a more traditional ECS system (since components as structs wouldn't allow for containing a class as a field).

 What did not go well:
-- Our ECS design was lacking. because this was the first time utilizing ECS in a game, we had to learn along the way.
+- Our ECS design could have been better.
+Because this was our first time utilizing ECS in a game, we had to learn along the way.
 If we redid this project, we would definitely change our ECS design.
 Namely, we would go with a more performant and traditional design.
-We would remove the Entity class entirely, and just make Entities an integer (id).
+Our current design had an Entity class.
+For improvement, we would remove the Entity class entirely, and just make Entities an integer (id).
 Additionally, components would be structs instead of classes.
 By using this design, we could get the actual performance benefits of ECS that a bullet-hell game would benefit from.
-Another poor design was the EntityManager class, which had too much responsibility.
-In traditional ECS systems, our EntityManager is similar to the 'world', and we could have made it more single-responsibility.
+Another poor design within the ECS was the EntityManager class, which had too much responsibility.
+In traditional ECS systems, our EntityManager is similar to the 'world', and we could have made it more single-responsibility (and fewer lines of code).
 - Our animation system was hard to work with.
 It was tedious to have to define things like currently animating, loop animation, etc. Would like to redo that design and make it more clean.
 - Collision detection was okay for what we needed, but we would've liked to research and try to improve it more so we could have more bullets on screen in game.

 ---

-## 🎨 Credits & Attribution
+## Credits & Attribution
 - **Assets & Inspiration:** ZUN, creator of the Touhou Project.
 - **Engine:** Built using **MonoGame** in **C#**.